 I know that some of you watching this video have done that and my response is: SHAME ON YOU!
 You deserved to be disappointed!
 That was a cop-out answer, you passed the buck, and didn’t take responsibility for your work!

 You either have to know what you want and communicate it or you have to be honest that you don’t know.
-In the second case, you need to work with the makeup artist to collaborate on an idea or concept that you both agree on.
+In the second case, you need to be working with a makeup artist to collaborate on an idea or concept that you both agree on.

 That brings me to:

-Number 4: Collaborating.
-Finding and working with a new makeup artist is like beginning a new relationship.
+Finding and working with a makeup artist, especially a new one, is similar to beginning a new relationship.
 It is both exciting and frustrating at first, and the real fun comes as the two of you get to know each other better.
 With hard work and lots of effort, the relationship will grow and prosper and eventually you’ll be completing each other’s sentences.

 That wasn’t a joke.
 One of my favorite makeup artists is Russian.
 We have been working together for over 15 years and we can speak four words and it is the equivalent of four paragraphs, because we understand how the other one thinks and works.